lorien/grab/docs/en/source/index.rst

     2) The Spider API to build asynchronous web crawlers.
 You write class that define handlers for each type of network request.
 Each handler could spawn new network requests.
-Network requests are processed simultaneusly with a pool of asynchronous web sockets.
+Network requests are processed simultaneously with a pool of asynchronous web sockets.